• Home

 • Maintain regular contact with the liaison committee chairs.
 Advise them of Board decisions and Board communications of help and support.

-• Review the information about the liaison committees on the Website linked to Committee List to understand their purposes.
+• Review the information about the committees on the committee site pages on the Website to understand their purposes.
 Discuss possible changes with the liaison committee chairs.

-• Help to recruit new liaison committee chairs as needed and present to the Board.
-Receive liaison committee recommendations for new chairs if offered and present to the Board.
+• Help to recruit new committee chairs as needed and present to the Board.
+Receive committee recommendations for new chairs if offered and present to the Board.

-• Attend liaison committee regular meetings and events/activities where possible to be of support!
+• Attend committee regular meetings and events/activities where possible to be of support!

-• Read Committee Updates from liaison committees following meetings or events/activities and report to the Board.
+• Read Committee Updates from committees following meetings or events/activities and report to the Board.

-• Encourage liaison committee chairs and members to attend SDPA major events.
+• Encourage committee chairs and members to attend SDPA major events.

-• Assist the liaison committee chairs to complete the Committee Final Report and be sure the report is included on the Website in the section Committee Updates/Reports.
+• Assist the committee chairs to complete the Committee Final Report.

 • Work with the new Board committee liaison for your committees to prepare them to take over liaison responsibilities.